Skip to content

 How Much Is Child Support in Wisconsin?

-If you make $60,000 a year in Wisconsin, child support for 1 child is estimated at $850 per month ($10,200 per year) based on the Wisconsin DCF 150 (Percentage of Income Standard).
-This is based on the guideline percentage applied to your income.
-The actual amount depends on your net resources and any deductions.
+If you make $60,000 a year in Wisconsin, child support for 1 child is estimated at $850 per month ($10,200 per year).
+Based on the guideline percentage applied to your income.

 Wisconsin Child Support Estimates by Income (2026)